 Art Nouveau Serpent Cufflinks

-design.
-Created by Krementz & Co. in 14kt gold, circa
+cufflinks.
+Created by Krementz & Co. in 14kt gold,

-The maker's mark of Krementz & Co. (a stylized collar button) is stamped on the bridges just to the right of the "14K" gold purity mark.
-The firm was founded in 1866 and created elegant cufflinks and other jewels during the late Victorian era and much of the 20th century.
+The maker's mark of Krementz & Co. (a stylized collar button) is stamped on the bridges to the right of the "14K" gold purity mark.
+The firm was founded in 1866 and created elegant cufflinks, brooches and other jewels during the late Victorian era through much of the 20th century.